-Eco-friendly products have been creating a big buzz lately, especially in the home-improvements arena.
+Eco-friendly products have created a big buzz lately, especially in the home-improvements arena.
 Solar-powered attic fans, for instance, help ventilate your attic through the rooftop panels that capture the sun’s energy.

-Having the right tools and skills is essential when it comes to any installation project.
-For rookies, the process may also be overwhelming, considering efficiency and safety.
+Having the right tools and skills is essential for any installation project.
+The process may also be overwhelming for rookies, considering efficiency and safety.

 While installing a solar-powered attic fan may be pretty straightforward, it’s still pretty risky since you will be drilling holes in moisture-prone areas.
 To avoid any installation problems, it’s best to let the pros do the work for you.

 Here’s how to install your solar attic fans in 8 steps:

 Allowing fresh air to enter your attic through solar-powered fans may help solve your gable moisture problems.
 Typically, this system has separate units for control, collection, and ventilation, making it a versatile feature of your home.

 It also often has at least a 40-watt solar panel, thermostat, and a 12-volt fan.
 Consider investing in a solar attic fan with double the output to get the best results.

 2. Figure Out Installation Angle